Madhusudhan-R360/campaign-cms-clone/README.md

 # Campaign CMS Clone

-An intermediate-level Campaign CMS built using FastAPI and MongoDB.
+An intermediate-level Campaign CMS built using **FastAPI** and **MongoDB**.

-This project is inspired by the Reward360 Campaign CMS and is being rebuilt from scratch to understand the architecture, workflows, data relationships, and backend design behind a reward campaign management platform.
+This project is inspired by the Reward360 Campaign CMS and has been rebuilt from scratch to understand the complete reward campaign lifecycle, including campaign administration, claim code management, wallet generation, and reward redemption.

 ---

-# Project Goal
+# Project Objective

-Build a Campaign Management System that allows administrators to:
+Build a Campaign CMS that can:

 - Manage Clients
 - Manage Accounts